Helping your Children Manage Back to School Anxiety

 • Maintain a Confident Stance – It’s hard to see our kids experiencing unpleasant emotions but it’s important to remember that discomfort, and at times worry, is a feeling that commonly arises around transitions.
 It is normal for kids and teens to be anxious about the uncertainty associated with the beginning of the school year, such as not knowing who their teachers are going to be, if their friends are going to be in their class or how to navigate their new school building.
 Even though our instinct is to want to provide answers in order to make what is uncertain, certain, it is more important that we convey confidence in our child’s ability to manage the typical ups and downs of the beginning of the school year.

 • Clear Expectations – It is essential to be clear about expectations.
-No matter how high our child’s anxiety is, how tired they are because they didn’t get enough sleep or whether they didn’t complete their summer class work, they are expected to attend school every day, on-time.
+No matter how high our child’s anxiety is, how tired they are because they didn’t get enough sleep or whether they didn’t complete their summer class work, they are expected to attend school every day, on time.
 Starting with clear expectations at the beginning of the school year, communicates that school is the child or teen’s responsibility and that while at times, it may be difficult to go, we know they can work through the challenging moments.

 Often we get asked how to distinguish typical levels of anxiety from anxiety that warrants professional attention.
 Anxiety can manifest in a number of ways, such as physical complaints, difficulty sleeping and an increase in irritability.
 While some of this is to be expected, if you begin to see drastic changes in your child or teen’s functioning in school, at home, and with friends, we recommend contacting your school guidance counselor, pediatrician or a mental health professional in your community for further assessment.